John1001Song/smart-contract-resource-sharing/README.md

 3. Gas/Eth Consumption
 Graph the average gas or Eth consumption of each engagement when user size increases from 10 to 100.

+# Code Design
+## Remove expired providers
+1. Check expired providers in mode "min_latency".
+2. If a provider is expired, delete it in providerMap, but keep all provider indices.
+3. When iterating provider indices, remove a provider index if its end is 0(which means that provider is expired).